 Bashville is located on private property, the organic cattle station Adria Downs.
 Camping is not usually permitted and we’re privileged to have the land-owner’s permission to hold the Big Red Bash on this beautiful patch of desert.

-The camping arrangements and rules outlined on this page, as well in the Bashville Site Rules, ensure the safety and comfort of everyone on site, and also help us take care of this special, organic property.
+The camping arrangements and rules outlined on this page, as well in the Bashville Camp Rules, ensure the safety and comfort of everyone on site, and also help us take care of this unique, organic property.

 You’ll only be allowed to enter the campground during the permitted “roll in” dates & times. (see above).
 If you arrive at the gate on the wrong day, or outside of the permitted time, you won’t be allowed in.

 During busy times allow at least 2 hours to drive between Birdsville and Bashville.
-Make sure you’ve picked up your vehicle pass and wristbands from Birdsville town before you drive to Bashville.
+Make sure you’ve picked up your vehicle pass and wristbands from Ticketing in Birdsville town before you drive to Bashville.

 You’ll be camping on the dry, level lake bed east of Big Red.
 The campground is suitable for most vehicles including motorhomes & caravans.
-Caravans with some off road capability are best suited, however if you’ve made it Birdsville, your vehicle will be okay in the campground.
+Caravans with some off-road capability are best suited, however if you’ve made it to Birdsville, your vehicle will be okay in the campground.